arashid-sh/drata-assignment1/README.md

 # Project Breakdown

 All of the code is under the `src` folder.
 I have used the page object model as a design pattern for storing selectors and performing tasks that require more than one action for a step.
 The main test is in the `test` folder and the page classes are in the `pages` folder.
 I also used creational design patterns with playwright fixtures (https://zoopla.blog/posts/2023/test-framework-migration/) to make using the page classes more cleaner and easier.

-I also created a user factory that returns a user type with username and password fields.
-This way we can easily create the a user anywhere in the framework; be it for tests or if you want to send user credentials via an api call.
+# Reports

+To view a HTML report run `npm run reports` after the tests have completed.